lukehutch/serverx/README.md

 **Serverx** is a [Vert.x](https://vertx.io)-powered asynchronous multithreaded web server with simple annotation-based configuration of routes.

-Serverx strives to enable the setup of a web server with a *minimum amount of code*, by encapsulating a large amount of Vert.x boilerplate into a reusable library, and by allowing for flexible and simple access to a wide array of features of the `vertx-core` and `vertx-web` projects.
+Serverx strives to enable the setup of a web server with a *minimum amount of code*, by encapsulating a large amount of [Vert.x boilerplate](https://vertx.io/docs/vertx-web/java/) into a reusable library, and by allowing for flexible and simple access to a wide array of features of the `vertx-core` and `vertx-web` projects.

-Serverx adopts a *secure by default* mindset:
+Serverx is designed to be *secure by default*:

 * [all reasonable security headers](https://vertx.io/blog/writing-secure-vert-x-web-apps#security-headers) are enabled by default
 * the built-in template engine follows all OWASP guidelines for escaping parameters